 |State:||Northern Territory||Occurrence type:||Collision with terrain|

-|Report status:||Pending||Highest injury level:||Unknown|
+|Report status:||Final||Highest injury level:||Serious|

-|Anticipated completion:||3rd Quarter 2020|
+|Anticipated completion:||1st Quarter 2021|

 |Aircraft manufacturer||Bell Helicopter Co|